Advocacy For Nursing Home Residents

 1 in 5 ER visits among nursing home residents was attributed to abuse or neglect.

 An increasing number of people require skilled care each year.
-As facilities fill up, abuse and neglect can become more prevalent.
+As facilities fill up, abuse and neglect can increase.
 Staff are responsible for ensuring the well-being of residents, and long-term negligence can cause serious health issues.

-While there are many caring staff and quality facilities, there are also facilities where mistreatment goes under the radar, and resident well-being is at risk.
+While there are many caring staff members and quality facilities, there are also facilities where mistreatment goes under the radar, risking residents’ well-being.